anuragsingh6436/CricketScorePrediction/README.md

-      NOTE:I HAVE ADDED CHECKS TO INPUT CORRECT FORM OF DATA and in this case no ANDROID related components is used so for writing test cases i have to restrucutre the whole code base..
+      NOTE:I HAVE ADDED CHECKS TO INPUT CORRECT FORM OF DATA and in this case no ANDROID related components is used so for writing test cases i have to restrucutre the whole code base(which will take again a lot of efforts)..